 Strengthens Coping Mechanisms

 When you sleep well, you are better equipped to cope with challenging situations.
-A well-rested person can think through situations to find solutions, but sleep deprivation impairs your ability to focus.
-According to a 2004 study, animals deprived of REM sleep showed poorer coping and defensive responses in threatening situations.
+A well-rested person can think through situations to find solutions, in part because sleep deprivation impairs your ability to focus.
+According to a animals deprived of REM sleep showed poorer coping and defensive responses in threatening situations.

 Consequences of Insufficient REM Sleep

-Lack of REM sleep has some negative health consequences, such as migraines and obesity.
+Lack of REM sleep is linked to negative health consequences, such as migraines and obesity.
 To avoid these consequences, make sure you get at least 7-8 hours of sleep every night.

 - Migraines: A 2010 study found REM Sleep Deprivation (RSD) can increase chronic migraines.
 The levels of a certain protein associated with chronic pain increased during RSD, intensifying your migraine attack.

 - Obesity: Inadequate sleep increases the chances of obesity because it triggers the hunger hormone ghrelin.
 You tend to feel more hungry leading to overeating and obesity.
-A University of Pittsburgh study conducted on children aged 7 to 17 linked reduced REM sleep to excess weight in children and adolescents.
+An conducted on children aged 7 to 17 linked reduced REM sleep to excess weight in children and adolescents.

 Disorders in REM Sleep Stage